Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance

-Another potential SGWB signal shown in figure~\ref{fig:all-constraints} is the stochastic common process identified by the NANOGrav collaboration in their 12.5-year PTA dataset.\cite{Arzoumanian:2020vkk} While there is not yet sufficient evidence for quadrupolar cross-pulsar correlations to confidently interpret this signal as being due to GWs, the values inferred for its amplitude and spectral tilt are consistent with those expected for the SGWB from a population of inspiralling supermassive binary black holes\cite{Middleton:2020asl} (SMBBHs), as well as with several more exotic interpretations.\cite{Ellis:2020ena,Blasi:2020mfx,Vaskonen:2020lbd,DeLuca:2020agl,Buchmuller:2020lbh,Ratzinger:2020koh,Vagnozzi:2020gtf,Neronov:2020qrl,Kuroyanagi:2020sfw} Assuming that the spectrum seen by NANOGrav can be extrapolated into the $\upmu$Hz band, we find that present-day LLR data are able to probe some of the steeper spectra allowed by the NANOGrav data (roughly $\Omega_\mathrm{gw}\sim f^{1.8}$), which could correspond to a strongly blue-tilted\footnote{Such spectra can avoid the existing LVK and $N_\mathrm{eff}$ constraints if one allows for a nonstandard thermal history.\cite{Kuroyanagi:2020sfw}.} inflationary tensor spectrum.~\cite{Vagnozzi:2020gtf,Kuroyanagi:2020sfw} If instead we assume that the NANOGrav signal follows the $\Omega_\mathrm{gw}\sim f^{2/3}$ scaling expected from inspiralling SMBBHs, we find that the spectrum should be detectable with 2038 LLR data.
-This provides further motivation for the binary resonance searches we propose, showing that LLR can probe the nature of GW signals detected in the nHz band by NANOGrav and other PTAs.\footnote{ It is also possible for the spectrum to drop off before reaching $\upmu$Hz frequencies, so that one cannot naively extrapolate the spectrum from NANOGrav frequencies as we have here; however, in this scenario a non-detection of the SGWB with LLR would reveal this drop-off, and would thus still provide valuable observational information.}
+Another potential SGWB signal shown in Fig.~\ref{fig:all-constraints} is the stochastic common process identified by the NANOGrav collaboration in their 12.5-year PTA dataset~\cite{Arzoumanian:2020vkk}.
+While there is not yet sufficient evidence for quadrupolar cross-pulsar correlations to confidently interpret this signal as being due to GWs, the values inferred for its amplitude and spectral tilt are consistent with those expected for the SGWB from a population of inspiralling supermassive binary black holes~\cite{Middleton:2020asl} (SMBBHs), as well as with several more exotic interpretations~\cite{Ellis:2020ena,Blasi:2020mfx,Vaskonen:2020lbd,DeLuca:2020agl,Buchmuller:2020lbh,Ratzinger:2020koh,Vagnozzi:2020gtf,Neronov:2020qrl,Kuroyanagi:2020sfw}.
+Assuming that the spectrum seen by NANOGrav can be extrapolated into the $\upmu$Hz band, we find that present-day LLR data are able to probe some of the steeper spectra allowed by the NANOGrav data (roughly $\Omega_\mathrm{gw}\sim f^{1.8}$), which could correspond to a strongly blue-tilted~\footnote{Such spectra can avoid the existing LVK and $N_\mathrm{eff}$ constraints if one allows for a nonstandard thermal history~\cite{Kuroyanagi:2020sfw}.} inflationary tensor spectrum~\cite{Vagnozzi:2020gtf,Kuroyanagi:2020sfw}.
+If instead we assume that the NANOGrav signal follows the $\Omega_\mathrm{gw}\sim f^{2/3}$ scaling expected from inspiralling SMBBHs, we find that the spectrum should be detectable with 2038 LLR data.
+This provides further motivation for the binary resonance searches we propose, showing that LLR can probe the nature of GW signals detected in the nHz band by NANOGrav and other PTAs.

-In figure~\ref{fig:all-constraints} we also show other SGWB spectra characterised by the existence of a peak at $\upmu$Hz frequencies (see the caption).
-These spectra are motivated by recent ideas to test fundamental physics with GWs,\cite{Brito:2017wnc,Barausse:2018vdb} and demonstrate the discovery potential of our methods.
-Finally, Nature may surprise us with unexpected signals in this band, further encouraging our proposed searches.